Castlebellingham: Transport

 Castlebellingham railway station opened on 1 April 1851, but finally closed on 6 September 1976.

 The opening of a section of the M1 motorway between Dunleer and Dundalk, in early 2001, reduced the volume of road traffic through the village.
 A motorway service area, on the M1, was opened at Castlebellingham in September 2010.

 Sport

-The area is home to the Gaelic football team the O'Connell's.
-In 2012, the team won their first Intermediate Championship.
-After victories over Laois and Meath opposition, they narrowly lost to Monasterevin of Kildare in the Leinster final.
+The local Gaelic football team, O'Connells GFC, won their first Louth Intermediate Football Championship in 2012.
+After victories over Laois and Meath opposition, they narrowly lost to Monasterevin of Kildare in the 2012 Leinster Intermediate Championship final.